Retirement Planning When Your Income Is Flat Rate

 The Variable Income Problem

-If Your Shop Doesn't Offer a 401(k)
+If Your Shop Does Not Offer a 401(k) — Open a Brokerage Account

-The Compound Interest Reality
+The Compound Growth Reality

 Practical Steps for This Week